mies/spitball/Retrospective.md

 <a name="crossapp"/>
 Cross Application Inspection
 ----------------------------------------
-By passing the Request_id that you created for your request to other services and using spitball for aggregation, we are able to see a much more complete picture of the lifecycle of the request.
+By passing the Request_id that that was created for the request to other services and using spitball for aggregation,  a much more complete picture of the lifecycle of the request is exposed.

 ### Case Study: API